aiotmlwtf/00/opencv.md

 On your Nano we have done the installations, so if all is alright, you can use/experiment with the tuts.
 Our goal is to be able to train the Nano to do something you want.
 But first, just play around and see what happens.

+>Warning: don't update the base software on the Nano, it can ruin your day.
+{.is-warning}